ebuchman/blog/content/posts/properties-of-money.md

 Nature, then, introduces a fundamental uncertainty that threatens the stability of any payments graph.
-To store value is to hedge that uncertainty, which can only be meaningfully done through the construction of some elaborated relationship with Nature herself.
+To store value is to hedge that uncertainty, which can only be meaningfully done through the construction of some elaborated relationship with Nature herself - which tunes to her in some way, and represents her capacities.
 The SoV becomes a reflection of the common denominator in man's relationship to nature.
 For a very long time, that was captured by precious metals - by institutions of mining, metallurgy, measurement, and coinage.
 More recently, we are playing with a